 Worst Earthquake Horror Happened in New Madrid Fault

-One of the worst earthquake horrors that ever happened in the United States did not take place in Alaska or California, but in the middle of the country around 200 years ago and was centered where there are seven states linked around the Mississippi River Valley today.
-Seismologists who work at the United States Geological Survey think they have found evidence that the New Madrid fault line is still very much alive.
-It is the area that causes the earthquake and numerous aftershocks of 1811 to 1812.
+One of the worst earthquake horrors that ever happened in the United States did not take place in Alaska or California, but occured in the middle of the country around 200 years ago.
+It was centered where seven states are linked around the Mississippi River Valley today.
+Seismologists at the United States Geological Survey think they have found evidence that the New Madrid fault line is still very much alive.
+That is the region in which the earthquake and numerous aftershocks of 1811 to 1812 happened.

-But thankfully back in that time period, there were not that many people living in the area, but for the ones who were, the earthquakes had to have been a terrible experience, stated Susan Hough, who is one of the seismologists with the USGS in Pasadena, California.
-She authored a paper along with a fellow seismologist, Morgan Page, and it was printed in the most recent issue of the journal Science.
-Hough explained that because there were no seismometers at that time in history, scientists are only able to guess at what the strength of the quakes was.
-They believe the strongest were at least at magnitude 7.
+However in that era, there were not many people living in the area.
+Yet for the ones who were, the earthquakes were most likely a terrible experience, stated Susan Hough.
+She works as a seismologist with the USGS in Pasadena, California.
+She authored a paper along with a fellow scientist, Morgan Page, which was printed in the most recent issue of the journal Science.
+Hough explained due to the fact that there were no seismometers at that time in history, scientists were only able to guess at the strength of the quakes.
+They believe the strongest was at least at a magnitude of seven.

-The earthquakes were felt all the way to the East Coast, Hough stated, there were church bells ringing in Charleston, South Carolina and also in Boston.
-One of the recorded fatalities was in fact near Louisville, Kentucky.
-That is actually fairly far from the New Madrid zone area.
-The USGS explained that the first of size 7 quakes hit at around 2 a.m. on Dec.
+The earthquakes were felt all the way to the East Coast, explained Hough.
+There were church bells ringing in Charleston, South Carolina and also in Boston.
+One of the recorded fatalities occured near Louisville, Kentucky, which was actually fairly some distance from the New Madrid zone.
+The USGS declared that the first of the quakes hit at around 2 a.m. on Dec.
 16, 1811.
 There were then two others that followed on Jan.
 23, 1812 and Feb.
 7, 1812.
-Sporadic shaking went on through March of 1812 and aftershocks that were strong enough to be felt continued to occur up to the year 1817.
+Sporadic shaking went on through March of 1812 and aftershocks strong enough to be felt all through the midwest, continued to occur up to the year 1817.

-However, when one looks at a map of the region, the New Madrid fault area appears to be an unlikely place for earthquakes because it is right in the middle of the North American plate.
-The state of Alaska and the West Coast of the U.S., by contrast, are at the edge of a plate, which is a more regular place to find high seismic action.
-But the New Madrid fault has had some major quakes in its history.
-Researchers have geologic proof of numerous major earthquakes of about magnitude 7 and 8 hitting the zone over the past 5,000 years.
+However if a person looks at a map of the region, the New Madrid fault area appears to be an unlikely place for earthquakes because it sets right in the middle of the North American plate.
+The state of Alaska and the West Coast of the United States, by contrast, are at the edge of techtonic plates, which are more likely to have high seismic action yet the New Madrid fault has had some major quakes in its history.
+Researchers have geologic proof of numerous major earthquakes of about magnitude seven and eight hitting the zone over the past 5,000 years.

-Out of the various quakes, it was reportedly that the Mississippi River actually ran backwards.
-Earthquake fissures were reported to have gone as long as five miles and ended up swallowing some people entirely.
-However, there was not a lot of destruction done to any structures which were man-made because the area was sparingly populated at the time.
+Out of the various quakes, during one, it was reportedly that the Mississippi River actually ran backwards.
+Earthquake fissures were reported to have gone as long as five miles and even ended up swallowing some people inside in Earth.
+However there was not a lot of structural damage because the area was sparingly populated at the time.

-After that succession of big quakes and aftershocks, in 1843 and 1895 there were earthquakes with magnitudes of around 6 to 7, scientists have projected.
-Some even believe that this string of quakes is all linked as a long series of aftershocks coming from that original 1811 quake.
+After that succession of big quakes and aftershocks, in 1843 and 1895 there were also earthquakes with magnitudes of around six and seven that hit.
+Some scientists believe that this string of quakes were considered to be a long series of aftershocks coming from the original 1811 quake.

 By Kimberly Ruble